bevry-archive/documentation/community/01-guides/coding-standards.html.md

 ## Language Selection

 Bevry now uses ES6 for all its projects.
 CoffeeScript is still used for the DocPad projects.
-DocPad will eventually migreate to ES6 as well in good time, with modules first, plugins second, and core third.
+In good time, DocPad will also migrate from CoffeeScript to ES6, with modules first, plugins second, and core third.

 Bevry uses [Babel](https://babeljs.io) to precompile ES6 to ES5 before publishing.
 Both the ES6 and ES5 versions of the package will be published.
 This workflow is automated by our [Bevry Base Files](https://github.com/bevry/base).